Next

 New Marston War Memorial

 Unlike the memorials in the other villages of Headington and Marston, this memorial is set on the public highway rather than in a church.
-This is because New Marston only became a parish in its own right in 1963, following the consecration of St Michael & All Angels Church.
+This is because New Marston only became an ecclesiastical parish in its own right in 1963, following the consecration of St Michael & All Angels Church.
 At the time this memorial was erected, the north side of New Marston (then just William Street and part of the north side of the Marston Road) was in the parish of St Andrew in Old Headington, while the south side (Edgeway and Ferry Roads, and part of the south side of the Marston Road) was in the parish of St Nicholas in Old Marston.